NrgXnat/docker-images/slicer/slicer-notes.md

     Where:

-       --returnparameterfile <std::string>
-         Filename in which to write simple return parameters (int, float, int-vector, etc.) as opposed to bulk return parameters (image, geometry, transform, measurement, table).

-       --processinformationaddress <std::string>
-         Address of a structure to store process information (progress, abort, etc.). (value: 0)

-       --xml
-         Produce xml description of command line arguments (value: 0)

-       --echo
-         Echo the command line arguments (value: 0)

-       --deserialize <std::string>
-         Restore the module's parameters that were previously archived.

-       --serialize <std::string>
-         Store the module's parameters to a file.

-       --,  --ignore_rest
-         Ignores the rest of the labeled arguments following this flag.

-       --version
-         Displays version information and exits.

-       -h,  --help
-         Displays usage information and exits.

        <std::string>
          (required)  Input volume to be filtered

        <std::string>
          (required)  Output filtered

        Description: GrayscaleFillholeImageFilter fills holes in a grayscale image.
 Holes are local minima in the grayscale topography that are not connected to boundaries of the image.
 Gray level values adjacent to a hole are extrapolated across the hole.

        This filter is used to smooth over local minima without affecting the values of local maxima.
 If you take the difference between the output of this filter and the original image (and perhaps threshold the difference above a small value), you'll obtain a map of the local minima.

        This filter uses the itkGrayscaleGeodesicErodeImageFilter.
 It provides its own input as the 'mask' input to the geodesic erosion.
 The 'marker' image for the geodesic erosion is constructed such that boundary pixels match the boundary pixels of the input image and the interior pixels are set to the maximum pixel value in the input image.

        Geodesic morphology and the Fillhole algorithm is described in Chapter 6 of Pierre Soille's book 'Morphological Image Analysis: Principles and Applications', Second Edition, Springer, 2003.

        A companion filter, Grayscale Grind Peak, removes peaks in grayscale images.